tjschiffer/tjandnina.com/README.md

 Static pages are built using `/build/build.js` using a layout/component pattern.
 Templates are rendered twice, once from the components and then again for each langauge using [tjschiffer/multi-language-site-generator](https://github.com/tjschiffer/multi-language-site-generator).

-Guests can RSVP using their name and zipcode, which gets stored in the db and emailed to site admin using the gmial api.
+Guests can RSVP using their name and zipcode, which gets stored in the db and emailed to site admin using the gmail api.

 The admin page at `/invites` shows the satus of the guests and allows for filtering of guests by name and status (RSVP yes, no, ot not responded).